 You can use a salad spinner if you have one to remove excess water before going on to the next step of making your homemade fries.

 Then drain them on paper toweling.
 I like to also take another paper towel and pat dry the tops so there is no water remaining on the potatoes.

 You can see the oil on the sides of the bowl.
 1 Tbsp. doesn’t sound like much but it covers well.
-This is three medium sized fresh cut potatoes.
+These are three medium-sized fresh-cut potatoes.

 Prepare a large baking pan with sides by pouring about 2 Tablespoons of Olive oil onto the pan and tilting it from side to side until the oil has spread evenly across the bottom of the pan.

-Season with salt while they are hot when they first come out of the oven!
+Season your crispy baked french fries with salt or your favorite seasoning while they are hot when they first come out of the oven!